leopasq24/Databases-and-web-laboratory-project/README.md

-Repository containing the project for the databases and web laboratory exam.
+Repository containing the project for the "databases and web laboratory" exam.